nkkodkani/OwnOperatingSystem/README.md

    # Chapter: 0x06 Bootstrapping with the Bootloader

-   - When you power on a computer, the firt thing to run is what known as BIOS (Basic Input Output System).
+   - When you power on a computer, the first thing to run is what known as BIOS (Basic Input Output System).
    - POST (Power On Self Test): BIOS verifies that all hardware is powered on and good to use.
 This test is POST.
    -